-The main ethnicity of the communities is Lun Bawang and Penan with most of them are Christian.
-The Lun Bawang communities can be grouped into two clusters of settlements (i) Upper Batang Trusan and (ii) along Sg, Kelalan.
-The head of communities (Penghulu) for both areas are based at Long Semadoh and Long Langai.
-There are Penan settlements in Long Adang region to the west of the FMU.
-They are Long Adang/Pa' Adang, Long Keneng, Long Peresek and Long Pusit.
+The largest ethnic groups in the communities are the Lun Bawang and Penan, with a majority following the Christian faith.
+The Lun Bawang communities can be categorized into two clusters of settlements, namely (i) Upper Batang Trusan and (ii) along Sg, Kelalan.
+The community leaders (Penghulu) for both areas are based in Long Semadoh and Long Langai.
+The Penan community of Long Peresek is situated along the border, overlapping with other timber licenses and Coupe 25A within the FMU.
+The nomadic Penan group, known as Long Tevenga, comprises several families with temporary shelters (sulaps) including abandoned shelters in Coupe 26A.
+Additional temporary shelters of the Long Tevenga group are situated in other timber licenses directly west of the Ravenscourt FMU.
+Additionally, there are Penan settlements in the Long Adang region, located to the west of the Ravenscourt FMU and falling within another timber license.